JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="Cinnamon leaf and bark, in Garcia de Orta, _Aromatum, et Simplicium aliquot Medicamentorum apud Indos nascentium Historia_ (Antverpiae: Ex officina Christophori Plantini 1567) 72.
 The images were not in Orta's original Portuguese publication of 1563, but they were added by the editor, Flemish botanist Carolus Clusius, for this Latin edition." url="https://www.archive.org/download/mobot31753003488159/page/n71_w314">
 <param ve-image
 	title="Cinnamon bark, in Carolus Clusius, _Exoticorum Libri Decem_ ([Leiden]: Ex Officinâ Plantinianâ Raphelengii 1605) 171.
 Clusius adapted Orta's work once more for this publication on exotic naturalia.
-Unhappy with the leaf image from his 1567 edition of Orta's work, he left it out here, and only included the image cinnamon bark." url="https://www.archive.org/download/mobot31753000811387/page/n185_w1131"
+Unhappy with the leaf image from his 1567 edition of Orta's work, he left it out here, and only included the image of cinnamon bark." url="https://www.archive.org/download/mobot31753000811387/page/n185_w1131"
 	region="246,1762,1391,985">